New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the start_crew_run tool do? +

 Call this tool when the user wants to start a Crews Council run.
-Creates the run row on the UnClick API and returns a ConversationalCard with next actions.
-LLM turns are expected to flow through MCP sampling; if the Orchestrator does not support sampling the card reports SAMPLING_NOT_SUPPORTED.
+In a sampling-capable MCP client, it prepares the run, asks advisors for opinions, runs peer review, persists the Chairman synthesis, and returns a ConversationalCard.
+If sampling is unavailable, the card reports SAMPLING_NOT_SUPPORTED.
 Response card surfaces was_duplicate when an existing run is returned for an already-seen task_id.
 It is categorised as a Execute tool in the UnClick MCP Server, which means it can trigger actions or run processes.
 Use rate limits and argument validation.

 What parameters does start_crew_run accept? +